-Emerging Issues The overall risk score remains at 2(likelihood) x 4(Impact) = 8.
-Discussions are ongoing regarding the impact of HS2 upon current command and control functionality.
-The Service has submitted a document to Peter Holland for his consideration of the Service's position.
-The risks (and controls) present are reflected on the risk log.
-The joint control working arrangements between Staffs and West Mids are embedded. it is therefore appropriate to consider whether the current resources and staffing model represent the most efficient way of working.
-This review is ongoing .
+Enlergency ca Emerging Issues The overall risk score remains at 2(likelihood) x 4(Impact) = 8.
+The joint control working arrangements between Staffordshire and West Midlands are embedded.
+It is therefore appropriate to consider whether the current resources and staffing model represent the most efficient way of working.
+A number of proposals for change have been submitted to the Fire Control Governance Board for consideration and staff consultation is ongoing.
 Changes to control measures None Assurance updates Level 1 assurance has been provided across the majority of the control environment with a substantial (green rating) being provided for much of the controls.
-Where amber assurances have been provided corrective action has been identified.
+Where amber assurances have been provided, corrective action has been identified.
 To date no limited assurances (red ratings) have been identified and as such no immediate interventions are required.
 Therefore, the Risk Owner has provided a Substantial (green) confidence opinion as to the overall collective strength of the control environment and this is reflected on the Corporate Risk Assurance Map summary.